Wasserstein Adversarial Regularization (WAR) on label noise: Introduction

 \section{Introduction}

-Deep neural networks require large amount of accurately annotated training samples to achieve good generalization performances.
+\IEEEPARstart{D}{eep} neural networks require large amount of accurately annotated training samples to achieve good generalization performances.
 Unfortunately, annotating large datasets is a challenging and costly task, which is practically impossible to do perfectly for every task at hand.
 It is then most likely that datasets will contain incorrectly labeled data, which induces noise in those datasets and can hamper learning.
 This problem is often referred to as \emph{learning with label noise} or \emph{noisy labels}.
-The probability {of facing} this problem increases when the dataset contains several fine grained classes that are difficult to distinguish \citep{Schroff2011, Krause16,Dub18}.
-As pointed out in \citep{Zhang_2017}, deep convolutional neural networks have huge memorization abilities and can learn very complex functions.
-That is why training with noisy data labels can lead to poor generalization \citep{Arp17,Wang2018,Choi2018}.
-Hence in this paper we propose a method tackling the problem of overfitting on noisy labels, and this without access to a clean validation dataset.
+The probability {of facing} this problem increases when the dataset contains several fine grained classes that are difficult to distinguish \cite{Schroff2011,Krause16,Dub18}.
+As pointed out in \cite{Zhang_2017}, deep convolutional neural networks have huge memorization abilities and can learn very complex functions.
+That is why training with noisy data labels can lead to poor generalization \cite{Arp17,Wang2018,Choi2018}.
+Classifiers like SVM also suffer from noisy label \cite{biggio112011}.
+In this paper we propose a method tackling the problem of overfitting on noisy labels, and this without access to a clean validation dataset.